jlleongarcia/jlleongarcia/content/blog/oss-photo-management.md

 Im still impress that with ffmpeg I dont need to re-render videos, which makes joining them really fast.

 {{< callout type="info" >}}
-Everything is captured here - https://github.com/JAlcocerT/YT-Video-Edition
+Everything about video, is captured here - https://github.com/JAlcocerT/YT-Video-Edition
 {{< /callout >}}

-PS: You can also do it with Google photos (at least at this moment)
+> PS: You can also export snapshots with Google photos (at least at this moment)

 ---